23.6. Contributing to This Book¶ Open the notebook in SageMaker Studio Lab

 astonzhang/d2l-en shown at the upper-left of

 Now it is time to edit the book.
-It is best to edit the notebooks in
+It is best to edit it in the Jupyter

-Jupyter following instructions in Section 19.1.
+Notebook following instructions in Section 23.1.
 Make the

 changes and check that they are OK.
-Assume we have modified a typo in
+Assume that we have modified a typo

-can then check which files you have changed:
+You can then check which files you have changed.

 At this point Git will prompt that the